dotse/tls-fed-auth/tls-fed-auth.md

 .# Abstract

-This document describes the Federated TLS Authentication (FedTLS) protocol, enabling secure end-to-end communication within a federated environment.
+This document describes the Federated TLS Authentication (FedTLS) protocol, enabling secure machine-to-machine communication within a federation.
 Both clients and servers perform mutual TLS authentication, establishing trust based on a centrally managed trust anchor published by the federation.
 Additionally, FedTLS ensures unambiguous identification of entities, as only authorized members within the federation can publish metadata, further mitigating risks associated with unauthorized entities impersonating legitimate participants.
 This framework promotes seamless and secure interoperability across different trust domains adhering to common policies and standards within the federation.

 {mainmatter}

 # Introduction

-This document outlines the Federated TLS Authentication (FedTLS) framework, which facilitates secure end-to-end communication between two parties within a federation.
+This document describes the Federated TLS Authentication (FedTLS) protocol, enabling secure machine-to-machine communication within a federation.
 Both the client and server undergo mutual TLS authentication (as defined in [@!RFC8446]), establishing a robust foundation of trust.
 This trust relies on a central trust anchor held and published by the federation, acting as a trusted third party connecting distinct trust domains under a common set of policies and standards.

+A crucial aspect of FedTLS is the necessity for federation members to fully trust the federation operator.
+This trust is fundamental to the framework's design, as the federation operator is responsible for managing the central trust anchor, vetting members, and ensuring the integrity of the metadata used within the federation.

 The FedTLS framework leverages a centralized repository of federation metadata to ensure secure communication between servers and clients within the federation.
 This repository includes information about public keys, certificate issuers, and additional entity details, such as organizational information and service descriptions.
 This centralized approach simplifies certificate management, promotes interoperability, and establishes trust within the federation.
 By directly accessing the federation metadata, efficient connections are established, eliminating manual configuration even for new interactions.